pulse-framework/pulse/docs/v3/introduction/what-is-pulse.md

 Created by [@jamiepine](https://twitter.com/jamiepine)

-> _Pulse is a global state and logic framework for reactive Typescript & Javascript applications.
+> _Pulse is a global state and logic framework for reactive TypeScript & Javascript applications.
 Supporting frameworks like VueJS, React and React Native._

 <!-- Using HTML instead of Markdown links because they get themed with an 'external' badge -->
 <!-- TODO: Figure out if there's a way to remove the external badge so we can use sane syntax -->